Read Time: 5 Minutes

 Any tourist will tell you that Italy offers innumerable awe-inspiring revelations.
 It could be the Pietà, it could be pizza.
 The Bernini sculptures at the Villa Borghese in Rome, or maybe the arrosticini in the mountains of Abruzzo.
 For my husband, it was Paestum; for me it was pesto.
-Not just any pesto, but the genuine article ground out in a mortar and pestle.
+Not just any pesto, but the genuine article ground out in an Italian mortar and pestle.

 I have made pesto in a blender since I was first introduced to it by a neighbor.
 And I thought it was wonderful.
 Maybe it wasn’t ethereal, but it was certainly delicious and easy (not counting the time a spoon got stuck in the blades while the motor was running, and pesto landed on the ceiling).
 But my husband thought pesto tasted bitter and wore a martyred look when I made it.
 It was not until I went on product-hunting expeditions in Italy that I experienced what pesto should really taste like.
-It was a little chunky, but light, aromatic beyond belief and with a flavor that was delightfully fresh without a trace of bitterness.
+The pesto was a little chunky, but light, aromatic beyond belief and with a flavor that was delightfully fresh without a trace of bitterness.

 For this miracle to occur, we’re not talking about using a teensy mortar with a cute little matching pestle – nice for grinding some salt with garlic and rosemary.
 Real pesto calls for rather a substantial white marble mortar with a serious wood pestle.
 We used to import them at La Cuisine from the prized Baudoni family firm Nuova Marmotecnica in Carrara, Italy.
 The firm was founded by Giordano Baudoni in 1969 and is still run by him and his son Cristiano.
 When you visit their website, you’ll see that they specialize in mortars, rolling pins, and meat pounders but offer other beautiful marble decorative pieces as well.
 I have one with lions-head handles carved by Giordano Baudoni himself.

-Unlike many mortars and pestles marketed to us, the ones from Nuova Marmotecnica are made from Carrara marble and created in Carrara itself.
+Unlike many other Italian mortars and pestles marketed to us, the ones from Nuova Marmotecnica are made from Carrara marble and created in Carrara itself.
 White Carrara marble rather than a darker stone makes it much easier to see the ingredients you are grinding, but more importantly, it is more compact and absorbs less than other materials.
 If you put a glass of water in, the next day the water will still be there.
 In other materials, as much as half the amount of water will be absorbed in 24 hours.
 In some cases, mortars are finished with an unknown substance to make them look polished, which is never done in the Baudoni workshop.
 The distinctive form with its four “ears” of the Genovese shape goes back centuries.
 Apparently, before machine tooling was introduced, the final exam for testing a marble worker’s ability was carving a mortar in this shape.

 Such a mortar and pestle will serve you well for a lifetime, then go on to serve generations to come.
 No software updates are necessary, there is no service expiration date, and it just takes a small amount of elbow grease.
 Judging by the number of gyms that have proliferated across the US, this should not be a problem.
 For pesto and similar sauces, I think you need one that is 20cm (8 inches) in diameter, I also use a 14cm (5 1/2 inches) for smaller tasks.